erjohnson/yarn/README.md

-# User Stories
+# Yarn

 This project is for the [Ruby on Rails Basics assessment](http://www.learnhowtoprogram.com/lessons/rails-basics-assessment) at [Epicodus](http://www.epicodus.com/).

-**User Stories** is a user story management app.
+**Yarn** is a user story management app.
 A user can create projects and give each project a set of stories.

 In software development a [user story](http://en.wikipedia.org/wiki/User_story) is one or more sentences in the everyday language of the end user that captures what a user does, needs, or wants to do within the context of an application.
 User stories provide a description or use-case for functions an application should provide.

 An example user story:

 >As a store-owner, I want to search for my customers by their first and last names.

 ## Installation